gatling/gatling/src/sphinx/general/operations.rst

 Java version
 ============

-Gatling is mostly tested against JDK7 packages provided by Oracle.
+Gatling is mostly tested against JDK8 packages provided by Oracle.
-Gatling 2 requires **at least JDK7u6**.
+Gatling requires **JDK8**.
+We recommend that you use an up-to-date JDK.

 If some launch scripts options are not available on your JVM, e.g. because you run a 32 bit version, please edit the scripts and remove the unsupported options.

-However, we recommend that you use an up-to-date JDK:

-* NIO bugs are frequently fixed.
-For example, NIO was broken on Oracle JDK7 until 7u10.
-* Gatling is tested against modern JDKs

 IPv4 vs IPv6
 ============